nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 }
 ```

-According to the specifications [^openid4vp], the following properties also have to be added to the object prior to base64url encoding to include it within the `transaction_data` array.
+According to the OpenID4VP [^openid4vp], the following properties also have to be added to the object prior to base64url encoding to include it within the `transaction_data` array.

 * `type`
 * `credential_ids`